brownplt/insta-model/README.md

 ## Conformance Tests

 Each file under `conformance_suite` is a test case written as a commented Python file.
-They come from two sources.
+They come from two sources:

-Files named as `test_*` are extracted from `tests.py` with a script `scripts/import_SP_tests.py`.
+  1. Files named as `test_*` are extracted from `tests.py` with a script `scripts/import_SP_tests.py`.
 Files named as `edited_test_*` are edited after extraction.
 Some tests in `tests.py` are not extracted for various reasons.
-You can find in `left-out_reason.csv` reasons why each of them was left-out.
+You can find in `left-out_reason.csv` reasons why each of them was left out.
 For each left-out reason, you can find the corresponding string patterns at the beginning of `scripts/import_SP_tests.py`.

-All other tests are written by us. `Statics.md` and `Dynamics.md` lists those tests together with their purposes.
+  2. All other tests are written by us. `Statics.md` and `Dynamics.md` lists those tests together with their purposes.

 ## The Model